ECCC-MSC/Basin-Delineation/README.md

 ## Introduction
 These scripts were created to generate basin delineations and other value-added products from Water Survey of Canada hydrometric stations.

+## Installation
+download the latest build from the /built subdirectory and from your R session type:

+    devtools::install_local(<path to *.tar.gz>)

 ## Dependencies
-Most dependencies will download automatically provided that you install from a built tar.gz file.
+Most dependencies will download automatically provided that you install using `devtools::install_local` from a built `*.tar.gz` file.
 Others will need to be downloaded and installed manually such as [HYDAT](https://github.com/CentreForHydrology/HYDAT)

 ## Code